kellykindla/FinalProject/README.md

-# Public Park Safety in Austin
+# What is the effect of crime in austin?

 # Background:
 ** insert why why chose this topic

 # Question:
-Can we predict, from reported crime data, what trails and at what datetime are the safest to explore?
+Can we predict, from reported crime data of 2018 to 2021, the projected house prices in Austin, Texas?
 ** insert other questions we hope to answer

 # Technologies: